Department of Psychology

 |Resources:||Curriculum Vitae [pdf]|

-Dr. Hudac will be joining the University of South Carolina in Fall 2022.
-You can read more about her Brain Research Across Development (B-RAD Lab) on her website (http://b-rad.ua.edu).
+Dr. Hudac joined the University of South Carolina in Fall 2022.
+You can read more about her Brain Research Across Development (B-RAD Lab) on her website (https://www.b-radlab.com/).

-She received her Ph.D. in Developmental Psychology from the University of Nebraska-Lincoln in 2014 and completed postdoctoral training at the University of Washington.
+She received her Ph.D. in Developmental Psychology from the University of Nebraska-Lincoln in 2014, completed postdoctoral training at the University of Washington, and was an Assistant Professor at the University of Alabama before coming to UofSC in 2022.
 Her work uses a variety of cognitive neuroscience techniques, including EEG/ERP, eye tracking, and fMRI, to better understand how the brain changes as infants, children, adolescents, and adults learn about others.
 Her current work emphasizes a few specific topics:

 Understanding the social brain: We primarily focus on the development of the social brain, including basic processes